-There are a 24-pin main power supply connector(JPW1) and two 8-pin CPU PWR connectors (JPW3/ JPW5) on the motherboard.
+A24-pin main power supply connector (JPW1) and two 8-pin CPU PWR connectors (JPW2/JPW3) on the motherboard.
 These power connectors meet the SSI EPS 12V specification.
-For the 8-pin PWR (JPW3/JPW4), please refer to the item listed below.
+In addition to the 24-pin ATX power connector, the 12V 8-pin CPU PWR connectors at JPW2/JPW3 must also be connected to your power supply.
+See the table on the right for pin definitions.